 The grasslands hide the ground hornbills, which are about the same size as a turkey, kori bustards, secretary birds, plovers, and white stalks.
 The swampy areas are then great places to spot different storks and cranes, such as saddle-billed storks scouting for catfish.

-You can spot the goliath heron, which is the world’s largest, plus sacred ibis, yellow-billed storks, and great white egrets.
-There are many different kingfishers with seven species of giant kingfishers to see.
+You can find the goliath heron, which is the world’s largest heron species, plus sacred ibis, yellow-billed storks, and great white egrets.
+There are many different kingfishers, with seven species of giant kingfishers to see.
 You can usually spot these on the Mara River itself.

-The vultures are then easy to spot as they zone in on lion kills and guests are often surprised by the sheer number of these birds to see.
+The vultures are then easy to spot as they zone in on lion kills.
+And guests are often surprised by the sheer number you find on the Mara.
 Several different vultures have been identified so far.

-The birds of prey are often the favorites and you can see the large martial eagles over the Mara, which are the largest in Africa.
-These birds are so powerful that they prey on young impala and different birds.
-Not just a home of this giant, you can also find the tiny pygmy falcon at home here.
+The birds of prey are often the favorites and you can see the large martial eagles soaring over the plains, which are the largest eagles in Africa.
+These birds are so powerful that they prey on young impala and other bird species.
+Not just a home of this giant, you can also find the tiny pygmy falcon at home on the Mara.